Mary Guinan: HIV/AIDS and Ebola efforts

 In 1978, Guinan was asked to work with the Venereal Disease Control Division (renamed STD Division) of the CDC.
 By 1981, when the CDC began investigating HIV/AIDS she was the only virologist in the STD unit.
 She was made a member of the AIDS task force, which was credited with "discovering" the AIDS epidemic.
 While investigating the epidemic, a newspaper columnist, Randy Shilts, often interviewed Guinan.
-In 1987, the book And the Band Played On was published, and included interviews with Dr. Guinan.
+In 1987, the book And the Band Played On was published, and included interviews with Guinan.

 In 1990, after becoming the first woman to be the Associated Director for Science at the CDC, Guinan was made the Assistant Director for Evaluation, Office of HIV/AIDS at the CDC, a position she would hold until 1995.
 In 1995–98, still with the CDC, she was the named the Chief of the Urban Research centers (New York, Seattle, Detroit), a community-based prevention and health promotion effort.

 She continued her interest in disease by participating in efforts regarding Ebola.
 Speaking on the frontline workers, she proclaimed, "One can only be in awe of the many dedicated workers who have volunteered to serve in such a dangerous environment.
 Not the least of these are the medical detectives who collect clues, analyze data, investigate suspected cases, and carry out their public health mission".